 - Will your stay in Germany promote existing cooperations?

-- We expect results for the October deadline at the end of January.
+- We expect results for the October deadline at the end of January of the following year.
 Please note that no reasons for decisions will be given.

 - Application Period